-The following code highlights the use of the above routines in solving the Inspector Clouseau, example(2).
+The following code highlights the use of the above routines in solving the Inspector Clouseau, example(2). demoClouseau.m: Solving the Inspector Clouseau example

-The interpretation of probability is contentious.
-We refer the reader to [139, 176, 172] for detailed discussions.
-A useful website that relates to understanding probability and Bayesian reasoning is understanding uncertainty.org.
+The interpretation of probability is contentious and we refer the reader to [145, 183, 179] for detailed discussions.
+A useful website that relates to understanding probability and Bayesian reasoning is understandinguncer and also